Dover Weather Forecast - News Break

 Dover Weather Forecast

-DOVER, DE(Updated at 8am ET)Here's your weather forecast for the next four days.
+DOVER, NH(Updated at 8am ET)Here's your weather forecast for the next four days.

 Sunday, June 13